-While we welcome applications from students with a wide range of experiences and a diversity of undergraduate degrees, we recommend that you have a BA or BSc in Anthropology or an allied field.
+While we welcome applications from students with a wide range of experiences and a diversity of undergraduate degrees, we recommend that you have a B.A. or B.S. in Anthropology or an allied field.
 If you do not, then we have a set of pre-requisite classes that you must take after you matriculate (Anth 100, Anth 110, Anth 120, Anth 300); some students take corresponding classes at other universities (please check with us for compatibility before you enroll in any non-SF State classes).

-If you have a specific problem submitting your application, please contact the Graduate Coordinator in Anthropology as soon as possible.
-In exceptional circumstances, we will consider applications outside of the fall and spring deadlines.
+If you have a specific problem submitting your application, please contact the graduate admissions coordinator in Anthropology as soon as possible.
 For more information about applying and how to be successful in gaining admission see our FAQs.

-If you are interested in receiving more information about the MA in Anthropology at SFSU, then send us your contact details by filling out this form.
+If you are interested in receiving more information about the M.A. in Anthropology at SF State, then send us your contact details by filling out this form on qualtrics.

 Statement of Purpose (500 word max)